By Emily Ortman, SWHR Communications Director

 Biases in medical research put the health of women at risk.
 For 28 years, SWHR has fought to overcome these challenges and make women’s health a national priority.

-One major aspect of SWHR’s legacy is our critical advocacy efforts that led to the consistent inclusion of women and minorities in medical research.
+One major aspect of SWHR’s legacy is our critical advocacy work that led to the consistent inclusion of women and minorities in medical research.
 It wasn’t until 1993 that the National Institutes of Health (NIH) mandated that women and minorities be included in government-funded research and that the Food and Drug Administration (FDA) changed its policies to require the inclusion of women in efficacy studies and the analysis of data on sex differences.

 Despite these and other policy changes over the years, we are still behind in understanding sex differences in health and disease — to the detriment of women — and we still need to improve the recruitment and inclusion of women and other underrepresented groups in research.
 Without the inclusion of diverse groups, we cannot discover how certain diseases or treatments affect people differently and this slows scientific progress.